Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 }
 ```

-I can also define my own ranges for a continuous histogram of values, and putting an `until` between two `Double` or `Float` values will conveniently return an `OpenEndRange`.
+I can also define my own ranges for a continuous histogram of values, and putting an `until` between two `Double` or `Float` values will conveniently return an `ClosedOpenRange`.
 I should have the option of putting in a `ClosedRange` so the last bin can capture the final end boundary.

 ```kotlin
 val histogramBins = listOf(